mikami520/MikaMi520/README.md

 - 👋 Hi, I’m @Yuliang Xiao
-- 👀 I’m interested in Robotics, especially in medical image registration ans segmentation.
+- 👀 I’m interested in Robotics, especially in medical image registration and segmentation using deep learning.
 - 🌱 My undergraduate majors are Mechanical Engineering & Computer Science.
 - 💞️ I’m currently a master student in Johns Hopkins University and my major is Robotics.
 - 📫 How to reach me: email: yxiao39@jh.edu